-I haven’t been lucky enough myself but if you’re in Japan during cherry blossom season this is another fanatic park to enjoy in at.
+I haven’t been lucky enough myself but if you’re in Japan during cherry blossom season this is another fanatic park to enjoy.

 During Edo period, the Shōgun gave the land to Lord Naitō of Tsuruga who finished building a garden here in 1772.

 It subsequently became a botanical garden and then an imperial garden in 1906.
-Then, after the air raids in 1945, the garden was was time consumingly rebuilt to it’s former glory.
+Then, after the air raids in 1945, the garden was time consumingly rebuilt to its former glory.